mfuu/vue3-virtual-drag-list/README.md

 //     return list.value;
 //   },
 //   set(val) {
-//     // trigger when drag state changed if you use with `v-model:dataSource`
+//     // trigger when drag state changed if you use with `v-model`
 //     list.value = val;
 //     console.log(val);
 //   }